Robinhood, Mississippi

 Robinhood is an unincorporated community and census-designated place in Rankin County, Mississippi, United States.
 Per the 2020 census, the population was 1,491.

+History

+The community is centered around Robinhood Lake, one of five lakes in the community.
+The lakes were formed by dams that were constructed in the early 1960s by damming up tributaries of Tumbaloo Creek.
+In 2011, Tropical Storm Lee damaged one of the earthen dams in Robinhood.

 Geography

 According to the U.S. Census Bureau, the community has an area of 5.266 mi2; 5.080 mi2 of its area is land, and 0.186 mi2 is water.